Greece Moments Greece Moments

 Visit to the town of Agios Nikolaos

-About an hour from the Lasithi plain is one of the most beautiful coastal towns in Crete, Agios Nikolaos.
-An inland lake, great cafés and tasteful boutiques await you.
-Agios Nikolaos can be easily integrated into a round trip, in the morning to the plain and in the afternoon to the city for strolling.
-Afterwards we take the island motorway back to the hotel.
+About an hour from the Lasithi Plain lies one of Crete’s most beautiful coastal towns, Agios Nikolaos.
+An inland lake, great cafés, and stylish boutiques await you.
+Agios Nikolaos fits well into a round-trip itinerary: spend the morning in the plain and the afternoon strolling through the town.
+Then take the island highway back to the hotel.

-→ Find out what there is to discover in the coastal city in eastern Crete here: Agios Nikolaos
+→ Find out what there is to discover in this coastal town in eastern Crete here: Agios Nikolaos

 Agios Nikolaos Sehenswürdigkeiten Voulismeni See Tipps